-3.1.
+- 3.1.
 Care management staff.
-The organization must be able to ensure that all care managers, supervising care managers and care manager extenders providing Tailored Care Management meet the following minimum qualification requirements, whether they are employed by the organization itself or employed at the CIN or Other Partner level:

-- Care managers serving all members must have the following minimum qualifications: - A bachelor's degree in a field related to health, psychology, sociology, social work, nursing, or another relevant human services area, or licensure as a registered nurse (RN); and - Two years of experience working directly with individuals with behavioral health conditions (if serving members with behavioral health needs) or with an I/DD or a TBI (if serving members with I/DD or TBI needs); and - For care managers serving members with LTSS needs: two years of prior LTSS and/or HCBS coordination, care delivery monitoring, and care management experience, in addition to the requirements cited above.
-(This experience may be concurrent with the two years of experience working directly with individuals with behavioral health conditions, an I/DD, or a TBI, above.) - Supervising care managers serving members with behavioral health conditions must have the following minimum qualifications: - A master's-level fully Licensed Clinical Social Worker (LCSW), fully Licensed Clinical Mental Health Counselor (LCMHC), fully Licensed Psychological Associate (LPA), fully Licensed Marriage and Family Therapist (LMFT), or licensure as an RN; and - Three years of experience providing care management, case management, or care coordination to the population being served.

-- Supervising care managers serving members with an I/DD or a TBI must have one of the following minimum qualifications: - A bachelor's degree in a field related to health, psychology, sociology, social work, nursing, or another relevant human services area and
+The organization must be able to ensure that all care managers, supervising care managers and care manager extenders providing Tailored Care Management meet the following minimum qualification requirements, whether they are employed by the organization itself or employed at the CIN or Other Partner level: - Care managers serving all members must have the following minimum qualifications: - o Meet North Carolina's definition of a Qualified Professional per 10A-NCAC 27G .0104; and - For care managers serving members with LTSS needs: two years of prior LTSS and/or HCBS coordination, care delivery monitoring, and care management experience.
+(This experience may be concurrent with the years of experience required to become a Qualified Professional.) - Supervising care managers serving members with behavioral health conditions must have the following minimum qualifications: - A license, provisional license, certificate, registration or permit issued by the governing board regulating a human service profession (including Licensed Clinical Social Worker (LCSW), Licensed Marriage and Family Therapist (LMFT), Licensed Clinical Addiction Specialist (LCAS), Licensed Clinical Mental Health Counselor (LCMHC), Licensed Psychological Associate (LPA)), or a Registered Nurse (RN) license issued by the North Carolina Board of Nursing; and - Three years of experience providing care management, case management, or care coordination to the population being served. - Supervising care managers serving members with an I/DD or a TBI must have one of the following minimum qualifications: - A bachelor's degree and or